MSECE Handbook

 Primary and related areas: Courses offered by a student's research area are primary-area courses.
 Courses offered by ECE research areas other than the student's primary area or qualified courses from other schools at Purdue are related-areas courses.
 Courses on a plan of study must be identified as primary-area or related-area courses.

-Transferring tracks: Students who enter the Master’s program under one track may be eligible to transfer to another MS track; restrictions may exist for some students.
+Moving between options: Students who enter the Master’s program under one option may be eligible to transfer to another MSECE option; restrictions may exist for some students.
 Contact the ECE Graduate Office to discuss your situation.

-Continue to a PhD: Students who wish to continue graduate study for a PhD (Section 9) must apply for admission to the PhD program.
+Continue to a PhD: Students who wish to continue graduate study for a PhD (Section 9) must apply for admission to the PhD program using our internal application.

-Additional resources: In addition to this handbook, additional resources are available in the ECE Graduate Office, located in Room 140 of the MSEE Building, and on the ECE Master’s Student Guide webpage.
+Additional resources: In addition to this handbook, additional resources are available in the ECE Graduate Office, located in Room 140 of the MSEE Building, and on the ECE Master’s Student Guide website.

 Section 2: Master's Degrees

-The School of Electrical and Computer Engineering offers one Master of Science in Electrical and Computer Engineering (MSECE) degree, regardless of the track a student chooses to earn the degree.
+The School of Electrical and Computer Engineering offers one Master of Science in Electrical and Computer Engineering (MSECE) degree.

 Eligibility: Persons eligible for the MSECE degree shall have graduated with a Bachelor’s degree in Electrical and Computer Engineering.
 Alternatively, students with Bachelor’s degrees earned in fields of science or engineering other than Electrical and Computer Engineering may pursue graduate degrees in Electrical and Computer Engineering, but they are responsible for acquiring knowledge of the undergraduate material that form the prerequisites for the specific graduate courses in their plans of study.